wpugph/Responsive-Slider-Lite-WordPress-Plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A lightweight responsive slider utilizing the default custom post type and featured image.
 Served in the front-end using bootstrap.
-Image order can be arranged at the wp-admin using drag and drop.

 == Description ==